Frequently asked questions about humane, in-home pet euthanasia and aftercare

 -

-Mulberry Lane does not offer quality-of-life consultations.
+Mulberry Lane does not offer separate quality-of-life consultations.
 There can be situations where further diagnostic evaluations or treatments for your companion can be pursued that cannot be offered in a home setting.
 We would then refer you back to your family veterinarian or specialist for support.

 Working with your family veterinarian is usually the most cost-effective and time efficient way of pursuing quality-of-life consultations because they know you and your companion the best.